The NSW Battery PRDS Incentive is Now Available Book Now

 Depending on the battery size and usage, this system could power a home for multiple days over extended outages.

-What does Vehicle To Load mean?
+What is Vehicle To Load?

 (V2L) Vehicle-to-Load is the parent, broader term used for the using an electric vehicle to power any type of electrical load, outside just V2G and V2H.
 This can include any electrical load, from powering tools on a job site, to supporting emergency efforts with a large portable power bank.